Free, Partial fees apply

 Access

-Referral to this service can be made by: LMC's, Maternal Mental Health, WDHB clinical services, GP's or other NGO's.
+Referral to this service can be made by: LMCs, Maternal Mental Health, WDHB clinical services, GPs, Plunket, other NGOs.

 Location: 2 Seabrook Avenue, New Lynn, Auckland

-Dayspring maternal mental health community support service provides professional support for women and their babies/young children who have experienced postnatal depression or anxiety, or are living with an existing mental health issue.
+Dayspring provides professional maternal mental health support for women who are experiencing postnatal depression or anxiety, or are living with an existing mental health issue.

 We provide:

-Dayspring Care Centre is where recovery based group activities occur for mothers who experience mental health issues to find support and friendship.
-Dayspring Care Centre opens every Tuesday-Friday during school terms, providing a range of parenting support, psycho-education and life skills programmes.
-Our on-site crèche enables parents and caregivers to attend our programmes while we care for their baby/child nearby.
-There is a small fee for using the Creche.
+Dayspring Care Centre is where recovery based group activities talke place for mothers who are seeking to improve their mental wellbeing.
+Mothers can access support and connection while participating in small group activities with other mothers.
+Dayspring Care Centre operates every Tuesday-Friday during school terms, providing a range of parenting support, psycho-education and life skills programmes.
+Our on-site crèche enables parents and caregivers to attend our programmes while we care for their baby/child under 3 years nearby.
+There is a suggested contribution of $20 per term for families who use the creche.

 Maternal mental health or addiction, Mental health